Janewyx/Cakesheet/README.md

 # Cakesheet
-This is a cheatsheet I created for my Statistics midterm.
+These are cheatsheets I created for my Statistics exams.
+The first half of the course (cheatsheet.pdf) focused on linear regression models and the second half of the course (cheatsheet2.pdf) focused on spatial statistics.

 For easy readability under exam time constrain, I decided to heavily abbreviate the terms and colour-code and the sheet using the palette (which I call cake-themed myself, thus created  the illustration below) inspired by the posts from @LVaudor on Twitter.

 ### Cakepalette: